How to Send Cheers

 You can also send a Cheers

-from any page in TINYpulse with the Send Cheers for Peers button in the top right corner of your screen.
+from any page in Limeade Listening with the Send Cheers for Peers button in the top right corner of your screen.
 All of your sending options are available in this button, so you can add photos, GIFs, and Value Tags, or make your Cheers anonymous or hidden from the Cheers Feed anywhere in the application.

 1. Via the mobile app